-Did you know that the average Australian mortgage is just under $430,000?
-Latest figures released from the AFG June Mortgage Index in June 2014 show that the average mortgage price is down slightly but New South Wales still the most expensive state with an average mortgage price of $524,009.
+Did you know that the average Australian mortgage in 2014 was just under $430,000?
+These figures released from the AFG June Mortgage Index in June 2014 show that the average mortgage price is down slightly but New South Wales still the most expensive state with an average mortgage price of $524,009.

 Speaking of averages, according to the ABS (Australian Bureau of Statistics), the average annual income for adult full-time workers in Australia is $72,800.

 Australia is renowned for its high property prices and in fact, our housing price-to-income ratio is among the worst in the world.
 While this may scare some out of the market, credit rating agency Fitch has determined that our economy is one of the strongest in the world, keeping mortgages affordable.

 So maybe the real question isn’t our capacity to buy but our priorities.

 Is paying off your mortgage really a priority?

 The increased interest in creative mortgage options, like offset accounts, points to the fact that Australians definitely want to pay off their home loan sooner.
 Sooner is a relative term, with many of us happy just to know we’re shaving some interest off somewhere along the line.
 With so many competing investment options and strategies – as well as our growing battle with credit card debt – is our mortgage really what we should be focusing on?